What Is Gelatin?

 The Benefits of Gelatin

-Gelatin is a great source of dietary collagen and is full of protein.
+Gelatin is a source of dietary collagen and is full of protein.
 Adding gelatin to your diet is the easiest way of increasing your daily protein intake.
 It plays an important role in energy production, keeps people physically active and mobile.
-Adding gelatin to your diet can benefit you in many ways.
 Gelatin contains high percentages of glycine, alanine and proline.

 Proline – health of joints, tendons & ligaments, critical component of cartilage, works with Vitamin C in keeping skin and joints healthy.